-As our great Club finishes its 86th season, this provides an opportunity to reflect, for a moment, on our rich History that has been a key part of the history of the West Pennant Hills and Cherrybrook district.
+As our great Club finished its 90th season in 2020/2021, this provides an opportunity to reflect, for a moment, on our rich History that has been a key part of the history of the West Pennant Hills and Cherrybrook district.

 Our Club was formed when the Great Depression was just starting.
 We saw World War 2 when the Association suspended competition between 1942 and 1945 due to the number of players involved in the War.
 Those with long-term memories recall the orchards and chook farms along New Line Road and when West Pennant Hills was seen as being so far away from Hornsby that the Association ran a bus service to get people from distant areas such as St Ives to games.

 This History successfully brings together the unique culture of our Club that has been built over so many years.
 The statistical history in our Club Wisden is equal to the best of any Cricket Club.
 What this History achieves though is the capturing of the stories over the generations.
 The anecdotes and photos bring life to our past.
 It also gives direction to our future as it is difficult to know where you are going without first knowing where you have come from.

 The one common theme that comes out as you read this History is that it is built on the efforts of our volunteers.
 Every person who has in some way contributed has volunteered their time.
 It is worth keeping in mind that Noah’s Ark was built by volunteers and the Titanic by professionals.